Bell hits 35th HR, Pirates clobber Rockies 11-4

 McMahon hit is 19th in the second and Colorado added another in the third, but Bell and Osuna had solo homers in the fourth off Wes Parsons to make it 7-2.
 Bell’s 35 homers are a franchise record for a switch-hitter.

-Joe Musgrove (9-12) went six innings to get his first win in six starts.
+Musgrove (9-12) went six innings to get his first win in six starts thanks to another big lead early.

 TRAINER’S ROOM